maciejwalkowiak/spring-cloud-function-aws-sam-sample/README.md

 Sample project containing all required configuration to run Spring Cloud Function on AWS with AWS SAM.

+**NOTE**: this is a sample that runs on Java 11 runtime.
+It does not cover running a native image.
+For more complex sample projects go to https://github.com/aws-samples/serverless-java-frameworks-samples/tree/main/springboot

 ## Deploy the sample application

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.